Laboratory-Imaging/GA3-examples/README.md

 # GA3 Examples

-Examples are organized into folders based on NIS version the were made for.
+Examples are organized into folders based on NIS version they were made for.

 ### Examples for NIS-Elements version 6.10 (scheduled for summer 2024)